artmihant/artmihant/README.md

 ### Hi there 👋

-My name is Artem Antonov
+My name is Artem Antonov.

 I am a senior programmer at Fidesys corp.
 We make the best CAE package in Russia [CAE-Fidesys](https://cae-fidesys.com/), and I personally create the best cloud service for this package [ProveDesign](https://prove.design).